PALLAVI92ar/ML-Diabetic-Prediction/README.md

 1. The countplot graphically shows the imbalanced in the dataset ie., the number of patients who don't have diabetes is more than the patients having diabetes.
 2. From the heatmap correlation check between dependent and independent features and from this we get to know that there is a high correlation between target variable Outcome and independent variables Glucose, BMI ,Age and Insulin and predict the outcome.

-Model Accuracy : Observations:
+Model Accuracy: Observations:
-•	Patient is Diabetes or not prediction by fitting the logistic regression model, we get accuracy result of prediction Outcome is 74%
+1	Patient is Diabetes or not prediction by fitting the logistic regression model, we get accuracy result of prediction Outcome is 74%
-•	where in KNN model also almost same accuracy but after tuning by applying Cross Validation technique a small improvement in predicting the diabetes or not by 1%, for n-neighbors=39 we get accuracy Outcome as 75.4%
+2	where in KNN model also almost same accuracy but after tuning by applying Cross Validation technique a small improvement in predicting the diabetes or not by 1%, for n-neighbors=39 we get accuracy Outcome as 75.4%